 - Maintains the Air Force Research Laboratories seismic technologies program.

-The Seismological Society of America urges Congress to help the nation prepare for natural disasters, study natural resources and enhance our national security by maintaining full funding for these geoscience and seismic science programs throughout the Federal Government.
+The Seismological Society of America urges Congress to bolster the nation’s preparedness for natural disasters, promote the study of natural resources and enhance our national security by ensuring full funding for these geoscience and seismic science programs across the Federal Government.